unruli/Real-Time-Feedback-System-for-Student-Presentations/README.md

 - **Speech Clarity Analysis** – Evaluate pronunciation, enunciation, and speech rate
 - **Filler Word Detection** – Identify and count instances of words like *um*, *uh*, *like*, etc.
 - **Pacing Feedback** – Analyze speech tempo and detect monotony or inconsistency
-- **Tone and Emotion Recognition** – Detect vocal tone and emotional undertones
-- **Real-time or Post-hoc Feedback** – Use in live sessions or upload recordings

 ---